 Monitoring of Email.
 Monitoring means that all or part of an email is inspected either automatically or by nominated University officers without further seeking your permission..
 University staff never routinely inspect the contents of any e-mail.
 However, in accordance with the Regulation of Investigatory Powers Act 2000, there are occasions where some or all of this information may be viewed:

-(ii) Where the Pro Vice-Chancellor (Chief Operating Officer), or, in their absence, the Director of Information Services or the Director of Human Resources, believes there is a prima facie suspicion that the University’s Regulations or Policy on the Use of E-mail have been contravened.
+(ii) Where the Director of Information Services or the Director of Human Resources, believes there is a reasonable suspicion of a serious breach of any University Policy on the Use of E-mail have been contravened.